The Unnamable (short story)

 "The Unnamable" is a horror short story by American author H. P. Lovecraft.
-It was written in September 1923, first published in the July 1925 issue of Weird Tales, and first collected in Beyond the Wall of Sleep.
-The corrected text appears in Dagon and Other Macabre Tales, (revised ed, 1986).
+It was written in September 1923, first published in the July 1925 issue of Weird Tales, and first collected in Beyond the Wall of Sleep in 1943.
+The corrected text appears in Dagon and Other Macabre Tales (revised ed.
+1986).
 The story's locale was inspired by the Charter Street Historic District Burying Ground in Salem.

 Plot

-Carter, a weird fiction writer, who is likely Randolph Carter who features in some of Lovecraft's other tales such as "The Statement of Randolph Carter", meets with his close friend, Joel Manton, in a cemetery near an old, dilapidated house on Meadow Hill in the town of Arkham, Massachusetts.
+Carter, a weird fiction writer (likely Randolph Carter who features in some of Lovecraft's other tales such as "The Statement of Randolph Carter") meets with his close friend, Joel Manton, in a cemetery near an old, dilapidated house on Meadow Hill in the town of Arkham, Massachusetts.
 As the two sit upon a weathered tomb, Carter tells Manton the tale of an indescribable entity that allegedly haunts the house and surrounding area.
 He contends that because such an entity cannot be perceived by the five senses, it becomes impossible to quantify and accurately describe, thus earning itself the term unnamable.

 As the narration closes, this unnamable presence attacks both Carter and Manton.
 Both men survive and awaken later at St. Mary's hospital.
 They suffer from various lacerations, including scarring from a large horn-shaped object and bruises in the shape of hoof-prints on their backs.
 Manton describes the unnamable in the closing passage of the story: